EneaCodes/clean-admin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Clean up your WordPress admin area by hiding most ads, review nags, and promo banners while keeping real warnings and errors visible.
+Clean up your WordPress admin area by hiding most ads, review nags and promo banners while keeping real warnings and errors visible.

 == Description ==

-...
+Many plugins flood your wp-admin with:

+* "Go Pro / Upgrade" boxes
+* Black Friday / Cyber Monday sales
+* "Please rate us 5-stars" notices

+**Clean Admin – Hide Dashboard Ads** quietly removes that noise so you can focus on your work.

+What it does:

+* Hides most dashboard promo widgets and sale banners
+* Hides annoying "Rate us / Leave a review" nags
+* Hides common plugin promo boxes on settings pages
+* Keeps core error/warning notices visible
+* Simple options page under **Settings → Clean Admin**
+* Supports translations via `clean-admin` text domain
+* Custom promo/review keyword lists for power users
+* Settings reset to defaults with one click
+* Shows a quick activation notice with direct Settings link

+This plugin only runs in `wp-admin` and does not affect your frontend.

 If you enjoy this plugin and want to support development, you can buy me a coffee here: https://ko-fi.com/W7W51P4XY6